 The impetus for this research is that despite the scholarly interest for professional service firms (PSFs), the smaller-sized PSFs remain insufficiently studied regarding diversity issues.
 Previous studies explore both career advancement and barriers to entry into the law, yet, they have primarily focused on larger companies.
 The use of intersectionality theory forms an innovative paradigm to examine gendered practices within the smaller law firm context.
 Data collection comprised 44 semi-structured interviews and document analysis within 4 smaller-sized law practices in Yorkshire.
 Data analysis using NVivo informs the case study methodology.
 The principal research contribution is to advance theories of intersectionality to generate more informative HR and diversity management policies; specific to the smaller PSF context.

-Supervisors: Professor Catherine Cassell and Professor Jennifer Tomlinson
+Supervised by Professor Catherine Cassell and Professor Jennifer Tomlinson

 - James Brooks (2017)